 A complex element of specified length is defining a 'box' in which its child elements exist.
 An example of this would be a fixed-length record element with a variable number of children elements.
 The dfdl:lengthUnits may be 'bytes' or 'characters' and it is a Schema Definition Error otherwise.

 It is possible that the children may not entirely fill the full length of the complex element.
 An example is a complex element with a specified length of 100 characters, which contains a sequence of child elements that use up less than 100 characters of data, perhaps because an optional element is not present.
-In this case the remaining unused data is called the ElementUnused region in the data syntax grammar of 9.3section 9.2.
+In this case the remaining unused data is called the ElementUnused region in the data syntax grammar of Section 9.3.
 Another example is a complex element with a specified length of 100 bytes, which contains a sequence of child elements the last of which has dfdl:lengthKind 'endOfParent', dfdl:representation 'text' and a multi-byte dfdl:encoding such that the element does not use up all the bytes of data.
-In this case the remaining unused bytes comprise the child element's RightFill region in the data syntax grammar of 9.3section 9.2.
+In this case the remaining unused bytes comprise the child element's RightFill region in the data syntax grammar of Section 9.3.
 In both examples, the unused area is skipped when parsing, and is filled with the dfdl:fillByte on unparsing.

 Note that a poorly chosen value for dfdl:fillByte may fill the region with data that cannot be decoded in the character set encoding, resulting in a decode error when this data is subsequently parsed again.
-When dfdl:lengthUnits is 'characters' the value for dfdl:fillByte should be chosen to avoid this error.
+When dfdl:lengthUnits is 'characters' the value for dfdl:fillByte must be chosen to avoid this error.

 Simple Types

-The representation property identifies the physical representation of the element
+The dfdl:representation property identifies the physical representation of the element as text or binary.
+For some of the simple type and representation combinations there are additional properties that specify a further refinement of the representation.

-5.1 DFDL Simple Types
+These properties are described in relation to the logical type groupings of the simple types into Number, String, Calendar, Boolean, and Opaque groups, per Section 5.1 DFDL Simple Types.

 Properties Common to All Simple Types